-Today we know the Royer farmstead as Renfrew Museum and Park.
-In 1990 Renfrew Museum and Park created The Institute (then called Renfrew Institute for Cultural & Environmental Studies) as a separate nonprofit 501(c)(3) educational organization, primarily to continue the development and funding of school programs.
+In 1990, The Institute (then called Renfrew Institute for Cultural & Environmental Studies) was created as a nonprofit 501(c)(3) educational organization, primarily for the development and funding of school programs.

 For more than 30 years, The Institute has created and delivered programs for students of all ages, providing opportunities to learn about their cultural and natural heritage.

 As interest in the school programs soared, so did the development of additional programs and workshops for adults and older teens.
 Weekend events and festivals for families were created and summer programs and workshops became part of the Institute experience.

 Research in cultural history and natural science are ongoing at the Institute.
 Studies have included research on the American chestnut tree, bluebird nesting practices, colonial textiles, historic buildings, and native and invasive plant species, while ongoing studies and areas of focus include water quality in the Antietam Creek, watersheds and wetlands, wildlife and preservation.

 Moving on, moving forward…